marcv81/razer_raw/README.md

 This is a driver for the Razer DeathAdder V2 Pro.
 It supports the HID protocol, and also provides a character device to expose the proprietary configuration protocol to userspace.
 It works over wireless and wired USB, but not over Bluetooth.

-We provide a minimal sample app to read the battery level.
+The app reads and outputs the battery charge level.
+It uses the InfluxDB line protocol format.

 # Usage